extragood-io/jumpwire-docs/index.md

 ![](assets/images/jumpwire-graph.svg)

-JumpWire creates a graph of logcial steps between data sources and destinations.
+JumpWire creates a graph of logical steps between data sources and destinations.
 Each step can manipulate the data passing through it, and steps combine to create powerful transformations to the data.

 The execution of graph steps are distributed across a cluster of servers, allowing JumpWire to scale linearly.
 Each step, called a "stage", can recover from failures without affecting the performance of the overall system.